cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   When syntax checking an AOBScan script in 64-bit that does an Alloc without prefered base, ask if the user understands that the jmp instruction will be 14 bytes long
   Some extra foundlist preferences
-  Find out what access/writes now resolved the address to string (when it has time)
+  Find out what access/writes now resolved the address to string (when it has time) CEShare now has a list of games that have tables
+  AA: dealloc(*) - Now deallocated all memory a script allocated
+  AA: unregistersymbol(*) - Now unregisters all symbols a script registered Added a more userfriendly .net inspector

 Fixes:
   Auto Assembler: Fixed getting weird numbers for newmem when using the templates to add new scripts